fedimint/fedimint/docs/contributing.md

 # Contributing

 Contributions are very welcome, just open an issue or PR if you see something to improve!
-See our other [communication channels](../README.md#getting-involved) above to coordinate with other contributors!

 Please note that all contributions happen under the MIT license as described at the bottom of this page.

 ## Getting involved

-If you want to learn more about the general idea go to [fedimint.org](https://fedimint.org/), beyond a high level explanation you can also find links to talks and blog posts at the bottom of the page.

-To get started with development have a look at the:

-* [GitHub Issues](https://github.com/fedimint/fedimint/issues) - things to fix, planned features, longer term architectural choices, etc.
-* [Architecture](architecture.md) - high-level description of the codebase and design
-* [Integration tests](../integrationtests/README.md) - instructions on how to write and run the integration tests
-* [Scripts](../scripts/README.md) - useful scripts for running the tests and federation
+Here are the recommended steps for new developers:
+1. Start by reading our [non-technical primer](https://fedimint.org/docs/intro) and viewing the [videos and articles on the blog](https://fedimint.org/blog)
+2. Before writing code you will need to [set up the dev environment](dev-env.md)
+3. [Run the dev environment](dev-running.md) to ensure that everything works on your computer
+4. Now take a look at our [GitHub Issues](https://github.com/fedimint/fedimint/issues) you may want to search for [good first issues](https://github.com/fedimint/fedimint/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
+5. Introduce yourself on our [Developer discord](https://chat.fedimint.org) and ask any questions there
+6. Join our [Developer calls](https://calendar.google.com/calendar/u/0/embed?src=fedimintcalendar@gmail.com) especially the ones for new contributors

+Small PRs fixing typos, TODOs, broken links are always welcome, but please discuss bigger changes on Discord or GitHub first.

+For commits, please use [imperative mood](https://stackoverflow.com/questions/3580013/should-i-use-past-or-present-tense-in-git-commit-messages/3580764#3580764).

+Happy hacking!

 ## Areas of Contribution